Retractable roof: The first retractable-roof stadiums

 The first retractable roof sports venue was the now-demolished Civic Arena in Pittsburgh, Pennsylvania, United States.
-Constructed in 1961 for the Pittsburgh Civic Light Opera, the arena was home to minor-league and NCAA D-1 basketball and ice hockey teams before becoming the home of the NHL's Pittsburgh Penguins in 1967, as well as hosting over a dozen regular season NBA games in the 1960s and 1970s.
+Constructed in 1961 for the Pittsburgh Civic Light Opera, the arena was home to minor league basketball, college basketball, and minor league ice hockey teams before becoming the home of the Pittsburgh Penguins of the National Hockey League (NHL) and Pittsburgh Pipers of the American Basketball Association (ABA) in 1967, as well as hosting over a dozen regular season National Basketball Association (NBA) games in the 1960s and 1970s.
 The arena's dome-shaped roof covered 170,000 sqft and was made up of eight equal segments constructed from close to 3,000 tons of steel, in which six segments could retract underneath the remaining two, supported by a 260 ft long exterior cantilevered arm.

 Olympic Stadium in Montreal, Quebec was slated to be the first outdoor retractable roof stadium at its debut for the 1976 Summer Olympics.
 However, plagued by construction problems, the roof was not installed until 1987, and was not retractable until 1988.
 Even then, movement of the roof was impossible in high wind conditions, and technical problems plagued the facility.
 A permanent, fixed roof was installed in 1998.

+The Centre Court at the National Tennis Centre, now called the Rod Laver Arena, in Melbourne, Australia opened in January 1988.
+It was the first retractable roof system installed in a Grand Slam tennis venue.
+The roof enables matches to continue during rain, extreme heat, and in the presence of smoke from bushfires in surrounding regions.

-By contrast, the Rogers Centre (formerly known as SkyDome) in Toronto, Ontario had a fully functional retractable roof at its debut in 1989.
+The Rogers Centre (formerly known as SkyDome) in Toronto, Ontario had a fully functional retractable roof at its debut in 1989.